iwillwen/raycast-ai-openrouter-proxy/README.md

 The proxy's behavior is primarily configured through a `models.json` file in the root directory of the project.
 This file defines the models available to Raycast and their specific settings.
 An example `models.json` file is included in this repository.
 Each entry in the JSON array represents a model and can include the following properties:

 - `name`: The name of the model as it will appear in Raycast.
-- `id`: The OpenRouter model ID.
-This is the identifier OpenRouter uses for the model.
+- `id`: The model ID in the format expected by your provider.
 - `contextLength`: The maximum context length (in tokens) the model supports.
 Only affects Raycast's UI and not the model itself.
 - `capabilities`: An array of strings indicating the model's capabilities.
   - `"vision"`: The model can process images.